Associated Bank's hiring push yields loan pipeline growth

 Harmening's hiring update comes days after Hauppauge, New York-based Dime Bancorp signaled its intent to resume adding bankers next year.
 While CEO Stuart Lubow did not disclose a numerical goal, he said the $13.7 billion-asset Dime "is actively building our recruiting pipeline for 2025."
 Dime has been in expansionary mode since the spring of 2023, adding 15 banker teams through July.

-While data are pointing to a cooling economy nationwide, the bank said, Associated's core markets continue to hold steady.
+While data is pointing to a cooling economy nationwide, the bank said, Associated's core markets continue to hold steady.
 "Closer to home, we continue to see signs of resiliency and stability in our Midwestern footprint," Harmening said.
 He pointed to below-average regional unemployment and solid consumer and commercial borrowing bases.

 "We serve stable markets," Harmening said.